New and improved features in SharePoint Server 2019

 Visio Services accessibility

 Visio Services is introducing several accessibility improvements for high contrast displays, keyboard navigation, and Narrator.
-Users will be able to access different panes with the following shortcuts:
+Users can access different panes with the following shortcuts:

 Move focus to Comment pane = Alt + R